Platformer: Cinematic platformer

+Gameplay of Prince of Persia (MS-DOS port).
+Note the player character's realistic movement.

 Cinematic platformers are a small but distinct subgenre, usually distinguished by their relative realism.
 These games focus on fluid, lifelike movements, without the unnatural physics found in nearly all other platformers, and they additionally often have an absent or minimal HUD.
 To achieve this realism, many cinematic platformers, beginning with Prince of Persia, have employed rotoscoping techniques to animate their characters based on video footage of live actors performing the same stunts.
 Jumping abilities are typically roughly within the confines of an athletic human's capacity.
 To expand vertical exploration, many cinematic platformers feature the ability to grab onto ledges, or make extensive use of elevator platforms.

 As these games tend to feature vulnerable characters who may die as the result of a single enemy attack or by falling a relatively short distance, they almost never have limited lives or continues.
 Challenge is derived from trial and error problem solving, forcing the player to find the right way to overcome a particular obstacle.

 Prince of Persia was the first cinematic platformer and perhaps the most influential.
 Impossible Mission pioneered many of the defining elements of cinematic platformers and is an important precursor to this genre.
 Other games in the genre include Flashback (and its 2013 remake), ReCore, Another World, Heart of Darkness, the first two Oddworld games, Blackthorne, Bermuda Syndrome, Generations Lost, Heart of the Alien, Weird Dreams, Limbo, Inside, onEscapee, Deadlight, The Way, Lunark, Planet of Lana and Full Void.
 Tomb Raider was the first cinematic platformer to utilize real-time 3D graphics.